Vidhya-Rajendran/mysyara-GeoDjango/README.md

 Current Location
 Is available
 ```
 Washer profile will be create with washer name and washer location details.
-Initially is_available field is false.
+Is available field is readonly.
+By default is_available field is false.
 Once car wash order created by customer then is_available will be changed to True.

 ### Create car wash order
 Give the following details to **Create a car wash order**